 Finally, seat functionality is worth considering.
-Some seats fold, and some may be removable, and many can do both.
-If you’re just looking for a minivan that has seats that can lay down, then you can choose almost any minivan on the list.
+Some seats fold, some may be removable, and many can do both.
+If you’re just looking for a minivan with seats that can lay down, you can choose almost any minivan on the list.

 Don’t worry, though; if you keep these suggestions in mind when you’re shopping around, you’ll be able to find the perfect minivan in no time.
 The only other thing to think about is whether you want to buy a new or used vehicle.

 When you’re ready to go camping, it’s important to take note of all of the essentials.
 Most people throw a mattress, sleeping bag, and a Coleman cooler in the back and call it a day.
 But, to truly enjoy yourself out in the woods, you’ll most likely need more than that.